 Determining whether goodwill is impaired requires an estimation of the value in use of the CGU to which goodwill has been allocated.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the CGU and a suitable discount rate in order to calculate the present value.
-The carrying amount of goodwill at the end of the reporting period was HK\$1,927,000 (2015: HK\$2,417,000) after an impairment loss of HK\$490,000 (2015: HK\$Nil) was recognised during the year.
-Details of the impairment loss calculation are provided in note 18 to the consolidated financial statements.
+The carrying amount of goodwill at the end of the reporting period was HK\$1,927,000 (2016: HK\$1,927,000) after accumulated impairment loss of HK\$490,000 (2016: HK\$490,000) was recognised.
+Details of the impairment loss calculation are provided in note 18 to the financial statements.